 With a growing array of eco-labels that cover the many sustainability aspects of food production, as well as their packaging and environmental impacts, there are questions about the future.
 Will we see more fragmentation in terms of eco-labels or will there be some rationalization?
 Will a single sustainability standard emerge that encompasses the disparate and growing number of eco-labels?
 A wider question is whether consumers will start suffering label fatigue?

-Organisations involved in eco-labels participating at these summits include Organic Trade Association, Fairtrade International, Rainforest Alliance, Ecocert, Upcycled Food Association, NSF International, Australian Organic, Marine Stewardship Council, Detox Project, Rodale Institute, Demeter USA, etc.
+Leading organisations involved in eco-labels participated at the North American and Asia-Pacific editions; they included Organic Trade Association, Fairtrade International, Rainforest Alliance, Ecocert, Upcycled Food Association, NSF International, Australian Organic, Marine Stewardship Council, Detox Project, Rodale Institute, Demeter USA, etc.

 Posted: December 9th 2020